sailfishos/docs.sailfishos.org/Develop/Ambience/README.md

 title: Ambience
 permalink: Develop/Ambience/
 layout: default
-nav_order: 700
+nav_order: 450
 ---

-## This article requires verification and updating.

 ## What is an Ambience?

-An Ambience defines the colors and other configuration used on your phone.
-Silica and all native apps will use the configuration from the Ambience.
+Read more about [Ambiences](Support/Help_Articles/Ambiences/) and how to use them.

 The system service `ambienced` will set the Ambience upon boot, or switch to a different Ambience upon request.
+Ambienced runs as a user service which is started by systemd.
 The license of Ambienced is proprietary.

 ## Content of an .ambience file

-The .ambience file is located under `/usr/share/ambience/ambience-%name/` where %name is the name of the ambience, for example "ambience-my-special-ambience/".
+The .ambience file is located under `/usr/share/ambience/%name/` where %name is the name of the ambience, for example "my-special-ambience/".
-The Ambience file under that directory would be called "ambience-my-special-ambience.ambience".
+The Ambience file under that directory would be called "my-special-ambience.ambience".

 Parameters in that file can be:

 1. displayName: the name of the Ambience.
 Should correspondent with the file of the directory and with filename "ambience-%name.ambience" (string).
-2. wallpaper: full filename of the background image, located in "/images", for example "wallpaper-my-special-ambience.jpg" (string).
+2. wallpaper: full filename of the background image, located in "/images", for example "my-special-ambience.jpg" (string).
 3. primaryColor: the primary color of the Ambience, either in 6 or 8 character color strings for rgba, for example "#FFFFFF" (string).
 4. secondaryColor: the secondary color of the Ambience, either in 6 or 8 character color strings for rgba, for example "#FFFFFF" (string).
 5. highlightColor: the primary color for highlighting of the Ambience, either in 6 or 8 character color strings for rgba, for example "#FFFFFF" (string).